Legal Research in Costa Rica

 4.1.3.
 Judicial Branch

-The Supreme Court is divided into four Chambers as follows: Chamber I (Sala Primera) is presided over by seven magistrates and it has jurisdiction over all civil and administrative matters.
-Chamber II (Sala Segunda) is presided over by five magistrates and has appellate jurisdiction over civil matters including family law, estates and labor law.
+The Supreme Court is divided into four Chambers as follows: Chamber I (Sala Primera) is presided over by seven magistrates, and it has jurisdiction over all civil and administrative matters.
+Chamber II (Sala Segunda) is presided over by five magistrates and has appellate jurisdiction over civil matters including family law, estates, and labor law.
 Chamber III (Sala Tercera) is presided over by five magistrates and hears only criminal appeals.
-Chamber IV (Sala Cuarta) has exclusive jurisdiction over all constitutional matters.
-Each of the Chambers of the Supreme Court has a web site to provide general information to the general public or search case law as follows:
+Chamber IV is the Constitutional Chamber of the Supreme Court known as Sala Constitucional or Sala IV, and it is composed of seven magistrates.

 4.2.
 The Local Government

 Costa Rica is divided into seven Provinces: San José, Alajuela, Cartago, Heredia, Guanacaste, Puntarenas, and Limon.
-Each of the provinces is in turn divided into Cantons (81) and each Canton is divided into Districts (470).
+Each of the provinces is in turn divided into Cantons (84), and each Canton is divided into Districts (492).

-San Jose: 20 Cantons, Alajuela: 15 Cantons, Cartago: 8 Cantons, Heredia: 10 Cantons, Guanacaste: 11 Cantons, Puntarenas: 11 Cantons, Limon: 6 Cantons.
+San José: twenty Cantons, Alajuela: sixteen Cantons, Cartago: eight Cantons, Heredia: ten Cantons, Guanacaste: eleven Cantons, Puntarenas: thirteen Cantons, Limon: six Cantons.

 The Cantons are in turn divided into territorial areas headed by a Municipal government.
-There are 81 Municipal governments in Costa Rica.
+There are eighty-four Municipal governments in Costa Rica.
 You can see the complete Political Subdivision of Costa Rica by clicking on this link: The Political Subdivision of Costa Rica

 The names and contact information for many of the Municipalities in Costa Rica are available at the Municipal Government Directory.
 You can also view additional information about local Municipal governments from the Planning Office of the Costa Rican Government web site (MidePlan).
-At the same site you can locate information on the budget and population of various local governments.
+At the same site, you can locate information on the budget and population of various local governments.
 The Union of Local Governments provide municipal government with a centralized platform to promote efficiency and transparency at the local level.

 The Municipal government is administered by a Mayor (Alcalde) who is appointed by the Municipal Council (Consejo Municipal), who is elected by popular vote every four years and can be reelected.

 The following Municipal governments have web pages that provide general information and regulations: Municipality of San Jose, which governs the metropolitan San Jose area which is the capital city of Costa Rica.
-The next three largest cities of Costa Rica are Alajuela, Heredia and Cartago and you can access their local government web pages here: Municipality of Alajuela; Municipality of Heredia; Municipality of Cartago.
+The next three largest cities of Costa Rica are Alajuela, Heredia, and Cartago, and you can access their local government web pages here: Municipality of Alajuela; Municipality of Heredia; Municipality of Cartago.
 Other Municipal governments that have web sites include:

-- In the Province of San José: Municipality of Belen; Municipality of Escazú; Municipality of Curridabat; Municipality of Montes de Oca; Municipality of Santa Ana; Municipalidad de Desamparados; Municipalidad de Alajuelita; Municpalidad de Moravia.
+- In the Province of San José: Municipality of Belen; Municipality of Escazú; Municipality of Curridabat; Municipality of Montes de Oca; Municipality of Santa Ana; Municipalidad de Desamparados; Municipalidad de Alajuelita; Municipalidad de Moravia.

-- Province of Alajuela: Municipality of San Ramon; Municipality of San Carlos; Municipalidad de Naranjo; Municipalidad de Grecia
+- Province of Alajuela: Municipality of San Ramon; Municipality of San Carlos; Municipalidad de Naranjo; Municipalidad de Grecia.

-- Province of Heredia: Municipalidad de Heredia; Municipalidad de Barva; Municipalidad de Santa Barbara; Municipalidad de Santo Domingo; Municipality of Sarapiqui
+- Province of Heredia: Municipalidad de Heredia; Municipalidad de Barva; Municipalidad de Santa Barbara; Municipalidad de Santo Domingo; Municipality of Sarapiqui.

-- Province of Guancaste: Municipalidad de Liberia; Municipalidad de Santa Cruz; Municipalidad de Cañas; Municipalidad de Tilaran;
+- Province of Guancaste: Municipalidad de Liberia; Municipalidad de Santa Cruz; Municipalidad de Cañas; Municipalidad de Tilaran; Municipalidad de Nicoya; Municipalidad de Carillo; Municipalidad de la Cruz; Municipalidad de Nandayure.

-- Province of Puntarenas: Municipalidad de Cobano; Municipalidad de Esparza; Municipalidad de Osa; Municipalidad de Garabito; Municipalidad de Buenos Aires;
+- Province of Puntarenas: Municipalidad de Cobano; Municipalidad de Esparza; Municipalidad de Osa; Municipalidad de Garabito; Municipalidad de Buenos Aires; Municipalidad de Montes de Oro.

 4.3.
 The National Registry System